 If you want to upgrade from a privacyIDEA 1.5 installation please read Upgrading.

 1.2.1 Python Package Index

-You can install privacyidea on usually any Linux distribution in a python virtual environment like this:
+You can install privacyidea on usually any Linux distribution in a python virtual environment.
+This way you keep all privacyIDEA code in one defined subdirectory.